-- 3. Generally, rare event outcomes do not provide adequate information for improvement or discrimination; however, serious reportable events that are compared to zero are appropriate outcomes for public reporting and quality improvement. - 4.
-The preferred systems for grading the evidence are the Grading of Recommendations, Assessment, Development and Evaluation (GRADE) guidelines and/ormodified GRADE. - 5.
-Clinical care processes typically include multiple steps: assess $\rightarrow$ identify problem/potential problem $\rightarrow$ choose/plan intervention (with patient input) $\rightarrow$ provide intervention $\rightarrow$ evaluate impact on health status.
+3. Generally, rare event outcomes do not provide adequate information for improvement or discrimination; however, serious reportable events that are compared to zero are appropriate outcomes for public reporting and quality improvement.

+4. The preferred systems for grading the evidence are the Grading of Recommendations, Assessment, Development and Evaluation (GRADE) guidelines and/ormodified GRADE.

+5. Clinical care processes typically include multiple steps: assess \rightarrow identify problem/potential problem \rightarrow choose/plan intervention (with patient input) \rightarrow provide intervention \rightarrow evaluate impact on health status.
 If the measure focus is one step in such a multistep process, the step with the strongest evidence for the link to the desired outcome should be selected as the focus of measurement.
 Note: A measure focused only on collecting PROM data is not a PRO-PM.

+6. Measures of efficiency combine the concepts of resource use and quality (see NQF's Measurement in De.1) Outcome

+Framework: Evaluating Efficiency Across Episodes of Care, AQA Principles of Efficiency Measures).

-1a.1.This is a measure of : (should be consistent with type of measure entered in De.1) Outcome ☐ Outcome: Click here to name the health outcome ☐ Patient-reported outcome (PRO): Click here to name the PRO PROs include HRQoL/functional status, symptom/symptom burden, experience with care, healthrelated behaviors.
+1a.1.This is a measure of: (should be consistent with type of measure entered

+Outcome: Click here to name the health outcome

+□ Patient-reported outcome (PRO): Click here to name the PRO

+PROs include HRQoL/functional status, symptom/symptom burden, experience with care, health- related behaviors.
 (A PRO-based performance measure is not a survey instrument.
-Data may be collected using a survey instrument to construct a PRO measure.) ☐ Intermediate clinical outcome (e.g., lab value): Click here to name the intermediate outcome ☐ Process: Patients aged 18 years and older with a diagnosis of heart failure (HF) with a current or prior left ventricular ejection fraction (LVEF) < 40% who were prescribed beta-blocker therapy either within a 12month period when seen in the outpatient setting OR at each hospital discharge ☐ Appropriate use measure: Click here to name what is being measured ☐ Structure: Click here to name the structure ☐ Composite: Click here to name what is being measured
+Data may be collected using a survey instrument to construct a PRO measure.)

+- Intermediate clinical outcome (e.g., lab value): Click here to name the intermediate outcome - Process: Beta-Blocker Therapy for CAD patients with Prior Myocardial Infarction (MI) or Left Ventricular Systolic Dysfunction (LVEF <40%)

+Appropriate use measure: Click here to name what is being measured

-1a.2 LOGIC MODEL Diagram or briefly describe the steps between the healthcare structures and processes (e.g., interventions, or services) and the patient's health outcome(s).
+- Structure: Click here to name the structure - Composite: Click here to name what is being measured - 1a.2 LOGIC MODEL Diagram or briefly describe the steps between the healthcare structures and processes (e.g., interventions, or services) and the patient's health outcome(s).
 The relationships in the diagram should be easily understood by general, non-technical audiences.
 Indicate the structure, process or outcome being measured.

 1a.3 Value and Meaningfulness: IF this measure is derived from patient report, provide evidence that the target population values the measured outcome, process, or structure and finds it meaningful.
 (Describe how and from whom their input was obtained.)
-Not applicable
+Not applicable.